 The syslog messages that are sent from a device to a syslog server can pass through unsecured networks.
-To set up a syslog-over-TLS server, transfer the CA certificate onto the device.
+To configure a syslog server over TLS, transfer the CA certificate onto the device.

 Note: For the changes to take effect after loading a new certificate, restart the Syslog function.